 5. Explain what is meant by household production.
 How much is it worth?
 How do economists estimate its value?

-- For each situation below, draw a supply and demand diagram in the labor market for math teachers.
-Assume that the market for math teachers is in equilibrium with current wage rate $30/hour and 1,000 teaching hours are demanded/supplied at this rate.
-Mark equilibrium wage (PRICE of labor) and work hours (QUANTITY of labor), label your graph.
+1. Assume that the market for math teachers is in equilibrium with current wage rate $30/hour and 1,000 teaching hours are demanded/supplied at this rate.
+For each situation, draw a supply and demand diagram in the labor market for math teachers, mark equilibrium wage (PRICE of labor) and work hours (QUANTITY of labor), label your graph.
 Predict how the following event affects P and Q in the market for teachers (increase, decrease, or no change).
-Show the corresponding shift on your graph.
-Mark the new equilibrium.
+Show the corresponding shift on your graph, mark the new equilibrium.

 - a.
-More high school students choose to take math.
+Suppose more high school students are required to take math.

-- d.
-Fewer college graduates choose teaching as their occupation.
+- b.
+Suppose fewer college graduates choose teaching as their occupation.